Actively Recruiting

 - Moderate to severe active ulcerative colitis defined by an endoscopy score of 2 or higher

-- Indication to start biological or small molecule therapies including anti-TNF, anti-IL12/23, anti-integrin, or JAK inhibitors
+- Indication to start any biological or small molecule agent such as anti-TNF, anti-IL12/23, anti-integrin, or JAK inhibitors

-- Stable corticosteroid dose of 20 mg prednisone or less for at least 3 weeks before baseline if on corticosteroids
+- Stable dose of corticosteroids (20 mg prednisone or less) for at least 3 weeks prior to baseline if treated with corticosteroids

 - Indication for endoscopy to assess disease activity according to standard care and guidelines